lair001/a-most-byzantine-forum/spec.md

         end

-- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) Error messages are shown at the bottom of every form.
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm